Skip to main content

 Bulk actions and assignment

-Select multiple alerts to mark them Open, Acknowledged, or Resolved in one action, or export the selection to CSV.
-Assign any alert to a team member so ownership is clear.
+Select multiple alerts to mark them Open, Acknowledged, or Resolved in one action, or assign them to a team member.

 Forward to your SIEM